thoughtbot/ios-on-rails/book/rails/creating_a_post_request.md

        end
      end

-Note that we are using `tb-device-token` as our header key so that it does not clash with header keys for any other auth libraries we might implement in the future.
+Note that we are using "tb-device-token" as our header key so it does not clash with header keys for any other auth libraries we might implement in the future.